Blood in Dispute: Production

 Production of the film took three years to complete.

 Release

-The film was released on August 9, 2015 in all major theaters in Phnom Penh and Siem Reap, Cambodia.
+The film was released on August 9, 2015, in all major theaters in Phnom Penh and Siem Reap, Cambodia.
 The film was shown in Cambodian theaters for two weeks before it is shown during a special TV release to the Cambodian public on CTN.

-However, the film was not released in Philippine theaters, but instead, it was shown on GMA Network via the network's Sunday Night Box Office movie block.
+However, the film was not released in Philippine theaters by GMA Pictures, but instead GMA Films producers decided, it was shown on GMA Network via the network's Sunday Night Box Office movie block.
 The movie was split into two parts, with the first part shown on April 17, 2016, and the second part on April 24, 2016.